3615-computer/portal/README.md

 Service deployed to [apps.3615.computer](https://apps.3615.computer/) if you want to take a look.

+You can deploy this for your own instances and your own users.

 ## Services used:

 - [Mastodon](https://joinmastodon.org/) (for signing in with OAuth2)